 Closely related work is the RAAM model of [Pollack90], which proposed an "internal" neural network model of stack memory as a plausible model for cognitive processing.
 Let us consider using this model to build a NNPDA.
 As shown in Fig. 2, the "push" and "pop" actions onto the stack are emulated by a coder and a decoder separately, where the "STACK1", "STACK2", and "STACK3" are the neuron arrays with the same size and the "TOP" represents the symbol(s) on the top of the stack.
 The training can be performed by concatenating the network in Fig2(b) with the network in Fig2(a) and using error back-propagation.
 The desired outcome requires "STACK3" to be identical to "STACK1".
 This recursive distributed representation of a stack memory may be of particular interest to cognitive models of language processing.
 However, as a computational model this structure has drawbacks.
 First, this recursive structure is identical to a NNFSA, where the "STACK's" configurations correspond to internal neural states.
-In other words, this model transfers the complexity of a stack manipulation to NNFSA state transitions.For a stack with limited length, this model is equivalent to training a FSA with a small number of states.
+In other words, this model transfers the complexity of a stack manipulation to NNFSA state transitions.
+For a stack with limited length, this model is equivalent to training a FSA with a small number of states.
 But in general, such a model will be limited since, theoretically, the stack represents a potentially infinite number of states.
 Even for a limited length stack, this model is inefficient.
-To illustrate this, consider a stack with length L and number of symbols N. Thetotal number of possible configurations of the stack is
+To illustrate this, consider a stack with length L and number of symbols N. The total number of possible configurations of the stack is

-$$N_s = \sum{l=0}^{L} N^l = \frac{N^{L+1} - 1}{N - 1} - N^L .$$ (2)
+$$N_s = \sum{l=0}^{L} N^l = \frac{N^{L+1} - 1}{N - 1} \sim N^L .$$ (2)

 If we wish to build a distributed memory of internal states that behaves like a stack, we need to construct (or learn) a NNFSA with NL internal states.
-The required memory size of neurons (or weights) will scale as $\sim N^L$ which severely limits the usefulness of the internal neural network stack.
+The required memory size of neurons (or weights) will scale as ~ $N^L$ which severely limits the usefulness of the internal neural network stack.

-Other closely related work is the connectionist Turing machine models of [Siegalmann95, Pollack87].
+Other closely related work is the connectionist Turing machine models of [Siegalmann92, Pollack87].
 They showed that a stack can be simulated in terms of binary representations of a fractional number which are manipulated by neural network generated actions.
 The focus of this work was initially on "representational" issues and not on a "practical" learning system.
 Their proposed stacks use a fractional number represented in terms of a sequence of binary symbols "0" and "1".
 A "pop" action removes the leading bit from the fraction and can be simulated by two consecutive numerical operations: multiplication by two and subtraction of the leading bit.
 A "push" is represented by adding "0" or "1" to the original stack and dividing the sum by two.
 This stack model is clearly as efficient as the conventional discrete stack.
 An additional feature is its simple representation -- a fractional number.
 However, for learning, these stack models have the problem that they are not easily coupled to gradient-based learning algorithms.
 This is because, although a fractional number is continuous, any small perturbation of the fraction causes a discrete change of the stack content that this fraction is representing.
-Extensions of these models to graphical structures has also been explored [Sperduti95].
-Recent work has also shown that a recurrent network can be coupled to an standard external stack for syntax analysis [Chen].

-Finally, an entirely different method for learning context-free grammars with a neural network has been proposed.
-[90] maps directly the production rules of the CFG, both terminals and nonterminals, directly in neural networks and shows some preliminary results for character recognition.
+Finally, an interesting model developed by [Lucas90] proposes an entirely different method for learning context-free grammars with a neural network.
+[Lucas90] maps directly the production rules of the CFG, both terminals and nonterminals, directly in neural networks and shows some preliminary results for character recognition. ([Frasconi93, Giles93, Sanfeliu92] illustrate similar techniques for mapping regular grammars into recurrent networks.)